Cain exits Giants' win with hamstring tightness

-Matt Cain left the San Francisco Giants' 2-1 win over the visiting Los Angeles Dodgers for what manager Bruce Bochy said after the game was a tight hamstring.
+Matt Cain left the Giants' 2-1 win over the visiting Los Angeles Dodgers on Monday night because of what San Francisco manager Bruce Bochy said after the game was a tight hamstring.

-Cain took a ball off his right foot and X-rays showed all was fine, then his right hamstring tightened as he tried to warm up for the seventh inning and that shortened his night.
+Cain took a ball off his right foot and X-rays showed all was fine, then his right hamstring tightened as he tried to warm up for the seventh inning, shortening his night.

 Bochy said Cain would have the injury further evaluated.

-Cain beat the Dodgers for the first time in nearly four years, and San Francisco snapped a four-game losing streak with Monday's win.

-The right-hander, a victim of low run support for years and with injury bad luck the past few seasons, had been 0-3 against the Dodgers with a 4.86 ERA in six starts since.
+He beat the Dodgers for the first time since May 5, 2013, also at AT&T Park.
+The right-hander, a victim of low run support for years and with injury bad luck the past few seasons, had been 0-3 with a 4.86 ERA in six starts since.

 Information from The Associated Press was used in this report.